Wednesday, 6 November 2013

 2.5/5

+My favourite genre has always been film noir, from the seductive journey through murder mysteries with wise cracking detectives to the acerbically witty dialogue between both lovers and enemies.
 To celebrate the genre, introduce you to my tastes and perhaps even recommend the odd movie or two, I've compiled a list of my ten favourite noir films.
 However, note that I have not included any neo-noir films (I'll surely do a list of those later, so stick around), so this list only contains noir films from the 1940's and 1950's.
 Enjoy!

 1. Sweet Smell of Success (1957) - A script as hard as a diamond and as black as coal combines with gloriously vibrant cinematography and slick, smooth direction to create an underrated noir masterpiece.
 The film shows the glitz and the grime of the high life and the lowlifes that occupy it.
 Acidic dialogue is spewed throughout by infected characters to make a movie that's impossibly witty and yet utterly devastating - A true masterpiece that I fear will always remain underrated.